It’s been 1 week.

 My wife is a registered nurse, and at the hospital, she sees some pretty heavy stuff.
 The other night we were in the kitchen, and she started to talk about a man with an infection.
 I won’t go into the disturbing details (and she never gets into specifics like personal info), but it was clearly worse than anything she had ever seen before.

 This person was essentially rotting from the inside.

-As she was explaining this in the kitchen, I had my phone in my hand.
+As she was explaining this in our kitchen, I had my phone in my hand.
 Not because I was going to open YouTube, but because I was waiting to borrow the charger.
-At one point I looked down and noticed it was there – and that the screen was dark.
-Blank.
+At one point I looked down and noticed it was there – and that the screen was blank.

 Then it hit me like a ton of bricks.

 Just a few weeks ago, my response to her would have been “uh-huh, uh-huh, yup“, to end the conversation so I could start a video, or read a tweet, or check some social site… how is that being a good husband?